AdaGold/js-debugging-activity/README.md

 ![Observe breakpoint on line 17](images/06-pause-17-breakpoint.png)

 Take a second to check out the changes in the entire window.
-What do we see in the "Scopes" section?
+What do we see in the "Scope" section?

 ## Resuming Code Until the Next Breakpoint